 July 6, 1998

-But before starring in his first film, Rogers earned his eventual place in the Country Music Hall of Fame by founding the Sons of the Pioneers.
+Roy Rogers earned the title “King of the Cowboys” for his enormous popularity in films, on television and radio, and in personal appearances.
+But even before starring in his first film, Rogers earned an eventual place in the Country Music Hall of Fame by founding the Sons of the Pioneers.

 Born Leonard Franklin Slye, Rogers was raised on a farm in Duck Run, Ohio.
-In June 1930 the Slye family visited one of Roy’s sisters in California.
+In June 1930, the Slye family visited one of Roy’s sisters in California.
 The lure of warm weather and the hope of better job prospects led Rogers and his family to move to Los Angeles.
 Still, the Great Depression made jobs hard to find.
 Rogers drove a gravel truck and then worked as a fruit picker in the same central California farm camps John Steinbeck wrote about in The Grapes of Wrath.

-Roy Rogers’s success in films, radio, television, on records, and in personal appearances was offset by a long series of tragedies.
-His first wife, Arlene, the mother of his first three children, died a week after the birth of their third child, Roy Jr., in 1946.
+Rogers’s success in films, radio, television, on records, and in personal appearances was dampened by a series of tragedies.
+His second wife, Arlene, the mother of his first three children, died a week after the birth of their third child, Roy Jr., in 1946.
 Robin, the only child born to Rodgers and Evans, suffered from Down syndrome and died in 1952, shortly before her second birthday.

 Rogers was a hero to audiences who saw him in films, at rodeos or state fairs, in television appearances, or at visits to his museum in Victorville, California.
-To fans throughout the world, the King of the Cowboys was one of the most beloved of Americans.
-Rogers died on July 6, 1998, sixty years after making his first motion picture. – Laurence Zwisohn
+To fans throughout the world, the King of the Cowboys was one of the most beloved Americans.
+Rogers died on July 6, 1998, sixty years after making his first motion picture.

-Adapted from the Country Music Hall of Fame® and Museum’s Encyclopedia of Country Music, published by Oxford University Press.
+Adapted from the Country Music Hall of Fame® and Museum’s Encyclopedia of Country Music, published by Oxford University Press